-The East Flemish Region is a single, coherent system.
+The East Flanders Region is a single, coherent system.
 The Atelier focuses on three substantive pillars that will ultimately give direction to the housing policy: Productive Landscape, Circular Economy and Connected Figure.

 A Productive Landscape as a Structuring and Resilient Open Space